ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

     ```
     {: codeblock}

-    where *Command* is the name of a CLI command, for example, *status*.
+    Where *Command* is the name of a CLI command, for example, *status*.

 ## Getting help on a subcommand
 {: #subcommand_cli_help}

 A command can have subcommands.
-To get help on subcommands, complete the followimg steps:
+To get help on subcommands, complete the following steps:

 1. Log in to a region, organization, and space in the {{site.data.keyword.cloud_notm}}.

-2. Get the list of supported comnmands and identify the one that you need.
+2. Get the list of supported commands and identify the one that you need.
 Run the command:

     ```
     ibmcloud at help